AI Object Detector

 Does object detection happen in my browser, or are my images uploaded?

 All detection runs locally in your browser.
-The YOLO/MobileNet weights are downloaded once via Transformers.js or TensorFlow.js, then every inference happens client-side using WebGPU or WebAssembly.
+The COCO-SSD model (SSD-MobileNet v2 weights, about 6 MB) is downloaded once from a CDN via TensorFlow.js, cached by the browser, and then every inference happens client-side on the WebGL (GPU) backend, falling back to WebAssembly or CPU if WebGL is unavailable.
 Your photos never leave your device — there is no upload, no server-side processing, no logging.
-This is critical for surveillance footage, medical imagery, ID photos, or any picture covered by GDPR, HIPAA, or workplace confidentiality rules.
-The only network traffic after the initial model download is the static HTML/CSS/JS for the page itself; you can verify this by opening DevTools > Network, dropping an image, and watching that no POST request is sent.
+This matters for surveillance footage, ID photos, internal documents, or any picture covered by GDPR or workplace confidentiality rules.
+The only network traffic after the initial model download is the static HTML/CSS/JS for the page; you can verify this in DevTools > Network: you will see coco-ssd and tfjs load, and no POST request is sent when you detect.

-Which image formats can I drop into the detector?
+Which image formats can I use, and how is the image fed to the model?

-The tool accepts every format a modern browser can decode: JPEG, PNG, WebP, AVIF, GIF (first frame), BMP, and SVG (after rasterization).
-It also handles screenshots from clipboard paste and frames captured live from your webcam.
-Internally, the image is rendered to a hidden canvas, resized to the model's expected input (typically 640x640 for YOLO, 300x300 for SSD-MobileNet, 320x320 for EfficientDet-Lite), normalized to floats in 0-1 or -1 to 1 depending on the model's preprocessing spec, and fed as a tensor.
+The tool accepts any format your browser can decode: JPEG, PNG, WebP, AVIF, GIF (first frame), BMP, and many others.
+You can upload a file, load an image by URL, or capture a frame live from your webcam.
+Internally the image is drawn to a canvas and passed directly to the COCO-SSD detect() call; SSD-MobileNet v2 resizes it to its own fixed input internally, so you do not need to pre-resize.
 HEIC from iPhone usually works in Safari and recent Chrome; older browsers may need you to export to JPEG first.

 How many object classes can the model recognize?

-The default checkpoint is trained on COCO, which contains 80 everyday categories: person, bicycle, car, motorcycle, airplane, bus, train, truck, boat, traffic light, fire hydrant, stop sign, dog, cat, bird, horse, sheep, cow, elephant, bear, zebra, giraffe, backpack, umbrella, handbag, tie, suitcase, frisbee, skis, snowboard, ball, baseball bat/glove, skateboard, surfboard, tennis racket, bottle, wine glass, cup, fork, knife, spoon, bowl, fruits and food items, chair, couch, bed, dining table, toilet, TV, laptop, mouse, remote, keyboard, cell phone, microwave, oven, sink, refrigerator, books, clock, vase, scissors, teddy bear, hair drier, toothbrush.
-For specialized domains (medical, retail, manufacturing, wildlife species) you need a fine-tuned model trained on a domain dataset like Open Images, LVIS, or a private corpus.
+COCO-SSD recognizes the 80 COCO categories: person, bicycle, car, motorcycle, airplane, bus, train, truck, boat, traffic light, fire hydrant, stop sign, parking meter, bench, bird, cat, dog, horse, sheep, cow, elephant, bear, zebra, giraffe, backpack, umbrella, handbag, tie, suitcase, frisbee, skis, snowboard, sports ball, kite, baseball bat, baseball glove, skateboard, surfboard, tennis racket, bottle, wine glass, cup, fork, knife, spoon, bowl, banana, apple, sandwich, orange, broccoli, carrot, hot dog, pizza, donut, cake, chair, couch, potted plant, bed, dining table, toilet, TV, laptop, mouse, remote, keyboard, cell phone, microwave, oven, toaster, sink, refrigerator, book, clock, vase, scissors, teddy bear, hair drier, and toothbrush.
+For specialized domains (medical, retail, manufacturing, wildlife species) you would need a model fine-tuned on a domain dataset — this tool only covers those 80 everyday classes.

 Why does the detector miss small or partially hidden objects?